Everything Tastes Better with Bacon: Content summary

 Perry explains her feelings about bacon in the book's introduction, observing that its smell while cooking helps start her day and provide her with a sense of calmness.
 The beginning of the book provides background on the phrase "bringing home the bacon", introduces the reader to types of bacon and describes storage methods.
 The book offers 70 recipes for bacon-flavored dishes, in nine chapters organized by topic, including breakfast, leaf vegetables, pasta meals, side dishes, party servings, desserts and appetizers.
 Recipes include a bacon sandwich using other ingredients, a bacon crunch topping for ice cream, a bacon concoction to top a fruit crisp, and a pie crust that incorporates bacon.
 Methods are offered for cooking bacon on a stovetop, in an oven and under a griller to maximize its flavor and appearance.
+Recipes include unconventional pairings such as candied bacon, bacon-infused desserts, and bacon-wrapped vegetables, showcasing the meat's versatility beyond breakfast staples.
 The book is illustrated with photographs by Sheri Giblin.